-General liability covers common risks for technology businesses in Arizona, including customer property damage and injuries.
+General liability covers common risks for small businesses in Arizona, including customer property damage and injuries.
 Commercial leases often require this policy.

-This policy protects Arizona technology businesses against data breaches and cyberattacks that affect your business or a client.
+This policy protects Arizona small businesses against data breaches and cyberattacks that affect your business or a client.

 This policy bundles property insurance and general liability insurance.
-It's often the most cost-effective type of commercial insurance for an Arizona tech business.
+It's often the most cost-effective type of commercial insurance for an Arizona small business.

-Workers’ compensation insurance is required for Arizona technology businesses that have employees.
+Workers’ compensation insurance is required for Arizona small businesses that have employees.
 It can cover medical costs for work injuries.

-This policy is required for vehicles owned by Arizona technology businesses.
+This policy is required for vehicles owned by Arizona small businesses.
 It covers injuries and property damage in an accident, along with other types of damage.

-Vehicles owned by technology businesses in Arizona must be covered by commercial auto insurance.
-Arizona requires $15,000 bodily injury liability per person, as well as $30,000 bodily injury liability and $10,000 property damage liability per accident.
+Vehicles owned by businesses in Arizona must be covered by commercial auto insurance.
+Arizona requires $25,000 bodily injury liability per person, $50,000 bodily injury liability for two or more persons, and $15,000 property damage liability per accident.

 Though it's not required, personal vehicles driven for work purposes should be covered by hired and non-owned auto insurance, as personal auto policies usually exclude business use.
 It can be added to general liability insurance or a business owner's policy.